whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 ### So What's Their Secret?

-How in the world do healthy nations mostly avoid crime?
+How do healthy nations mostly avoid crime?
 Isn't selfish, violent, or otherwise bad behavior just an unfortunate part of human nature?

 Actually, no. As later chapters show, when people live in respectful societies where everyone stands for what's right and gives generously as a normal way of life, the motivation to behave selfishly is greatly diminished.

 And when trouble does arise, misbehaving people get counseled at first, and if necessary, the response escalates if the misbehavior continues.
-This gives people a chance to course-correct without the extreme stress, danger, isolation, and humiliation that comes from being imprisoned.
+This gives people a chance to course-correct without the extreme stress, danger, and humiliation of being imprisoned.

 Traditional Potawatomi emphasized sharing and strongly discouraged selfishness.
-In Potawatomi woman Robin Kimmerer's book _Braiding Sweetgrass_, she explained how anyone who took too much, to the detriment of the community, was "first counseled, then ostracized, and if the greed continued, they were eventually banished..."[xxx-braiding sweetgrass|windigo footprints]
+In Robin Kimmerer's book _Braiding Sweetgrass_, she explained how anyone who took too much, to the detriment of the community, was "first counseled, then ostracized, and if the greed continued, they were eventually banished..."[xxx-braiding sweetgrass|windigo footprints]

 Banishing or killing someone for severe misbehavior, like hoarding wealth or killing someone in anger, appears to have been very rare.